kaethorn/alfred/README.md

 * Scan & manage comic books.
 * Read your comic books anywhere.
-* Log in with your Google account.
+* Log in with your Google account or username & password.
 * Continue reading while offline.
 * Automatically sync progress when connectivity is restored.
 * Make use of embedded metadata from [ComicRack](http://comicrack.cyolito.com/).